vespa-mrs/vespa.io/docs/installing/upgrade.md

 ## Overview

 **_Note.
-As of Vespa version 1.0.0, Vespa is running under Python 3.
-If you have a Vespa version less than 1.0.0 it is running under Python 2.7 and can not be upgraded.
-You should use the 'New Installation' instructions._**
+As of version 1.0.0, Vespa is running under Python 3.
+If you have a version less than 1.0.0 it is running under Python 2.7 and can not be upgraded.
+You should use [the 'New Installation' instructions.](install.md)_**

 The instructions below assume that you already have Vespa installed and that it is version 1.0.0 or higher.